JashwanthKumar0912/Basic-Programs-/README.md

 # Basic-Programs-
-THese are progrmas with questions and answers.
+These are progrmas with questions and answers.